ohussa/Titanic-data-analysis-SQL/README.md

 | ------------- | -------------      | -------------        | -------------   | -------------| --|-----|---- |---|---|---|---|---|---|---|
 | This column was not present in the larger dataset,so I made each row number the passenger ID for the larger dataset.
 This unique ID represents a passenger.   | (0 = No, 1 = Yes)  | (1st,2nd,3rd Class)  | passenger name  | Male/Female  |age|Nunmber of siblings or spouses|Number of parents or children on board|Ticket number|Passenger fare|cabin|Port of embarkment (C:Cherbourg,Q:Queenstown,S:Southampton)|Life boat number|Body number (if did not survive)|Home/destination|

-## Exploring the data and summary statistics
+## 2-Exploring the data and summary statistics
 #### Total number of passengers:
 | count|
 |----- |